 When a student finds it necessary to withdraw from school before the end of the semester, he or she should obtain a withdrawal form from the Office of the Registrar.
-Full instructions for withdrawing from college will be given at the time the withdrawal form is picked up.
 Students may also withdraw from the college by sending a written request for such action to the Registrar's Office.
-The request must include the student's signature, the student's current address, social security number, phone number, and course names and numbers of the courses for which the student is currently enrolled.
-The date postmarked on the envelope will be the official withdrawal date.
-Students who withdraw after the census date for the semester and on or before the end of the 12th week of a long semester, or on or before the last day to drop a class of a term as designated in the college calendar will be assigned a grade of "W." (Please see Policy #5426 Limited Student Withdrawal).
+The request must include the student's signature, the student's current address, student ID number, phone number, and course names and numbers of the courses for which the student is currently enrolled.
+Students who withdraw after the census date for the semester and on or before the last day to drop a class of a term as designated in the college calendar will be assigned a grade of "W." (Please see Policy #5426 Limited Student Withdrawal).